akvankorlaar/blog-articles/published/Deep Learning Introduction 2.md

 So now we have a neural network, and a cost function that can tell us how wrong our predictions are.
-What is left, is a system that can update the weights and the bias values of o ur neural network using the cost function.
+What is left, is a system that can update the weights and the bias values of our neural network using the cost function.
 This will be the topic of the next blog in this series.

 Thanks for reading this blog!
 Like you, I am also learning, so if you see any errors in the text, or if anything is unclear to you, please let me know.